AdobeDocs/commerce-merchant-services.en/help/product-recommendations/overview.md

 ---
 title: Overview
-description: "[!DNL Product Recommendations] are a powerful marketing tool that you can use to increase conversions, boost revenue, and stimulate shopper engagement."
+description: '[!DNL Product Recommendations] are a powerful marketing tool that you can use to increase conversions, boost revenue, and stimulate shopper engagement.'
+exl-id: 818ac876-58c9-4c68-975e-53da59ed6b52
 ---
 # Overview